ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 ## Specific

 1. Frendly for deployment in the industrial sector
-1. More fatser than OpenCV's DNN inference
+1. More faster than OpenCV's DNN inference
 1. Support CUDA accelerate
 1. Frendly for adding FP16 inference(using template function)